Charles Anderson (governor): Early life

-Anderson was born in "Soldier's Retreat," Louisville, Kentucky, son of Robert Clough and Elizabeth (Clark) Anderson.
-Anderson graduated from Miami University in 1833, studied law and was admitted to the Ohio bar in 1843.
+Anderson was born in "Soldier's Retreat," Louisville, Kentucky, son of Richard Clough Anderson and Elizabeth (Clark) Anderson, sister of George Rogers Clark and William Clark, the famous explorer.
+Anderson graduated from Miami University in 1833, studied law, and was admitted to the Ohio bar in 1843.
 He moved to Dayton, Ohio, where he began a law practice and was later elected county prosecutor.

 Career

 In 1844, Anderson was elected to the Ohio Senate and made a name for himself as an advocate for black rights.
 He then moved to Texas for health reasons.
 He gave an impassioned speech in San Antonio in December 1860, strongly opposing secession and calling for the "perpetuity of the national Union."
 Angry local pro-Confederates threatened Anderson and arrested him without charge, but Anderson escaped and returned with his family to Dayton.

 President Abraham Lincoln sent Anderson on a pro-Union speaking tour of Europe, after which Anderson accepted command of the 93rd Ohio Infantry and was commissioned in the Union Army as a colonel.
-Badly wounded at the Battle of Stones River, Anderson resigned his commission and returned to Ohio to recuperate.
+Badly wounded in battle in Tennessee at the Battle of Stones River, Anderson resigned his commission and returned to Ohio to recuperate.

 Anderson was elected the seventh lieutenant governor of Ohio in late 1863 and took office the following year.
 On August 29, 1865, he became governor upon the death of Governor John Brough.

 Anderson served less than five months, until January 8, 1866.
 Ohio historian Dwight L. Smith wrote that his brief term in office was "uneventful... [and] the services he performed were merely routine."